Untamed Kimberley and West Coast

 El Questro Wilderness Park

-The Kimberley’s sounds follow you across the mighty Pentecost River to freshwater Chamberlain Gorge, your boat dwarfed by its soaring escarpments while you cruise.
-Afternoon remedy?
-A splash in the pool, perhaps, or a dip in the waterhole within Emma Gorge.
-Take your pick.
+No alarm-clock necessary: nature wakes you here.
+The Kimberley’s sounds follow you across the mighty Pentecost River to Chamberlain Gorge, a dreamy fresh waterhole where wallabies and crocs play (not with each other).
+Your boat is dwarfed by the gorge’s soaring 60-metre escarpments, a brilliant shade of orange in the morning sun.
+Days in this part of WA can heat up.
+This afternoon’s remedy?
+A splash in the resort’s pool, perhaps, or a dip in a waterhole within Emma Gorge.

 Emma Gorge Resort, Tented Cabin with private facilities